boxblinkracer/cypress-filters/README.md

 ### 4. Run with filters

-Just run your tests by providing a `filters` environment variable.
+Run your tests by providing a `filters` environment variable.
 You can simply provide multiple filters based on an OR condition.

 ```bash